-The FDA’s new “Real Cost” campaign is aimed at trying to keep teens from starting smoking, but it serves as a reminder of the damaging effects of smoking on your smile.
+Although most anti-tobacco ads today warn teens against the dangers of e-cigarettes and overall smoking rates are down, it’s still important to understand the dangers of smoking.
+The old “Real Cost” campaign was aimed at trying to keep teens from starting smoking.
+It also served as a reminder of the damaging effects of smoking on your smile.
 If you’ve been smoking for a while, you likely already know these effects firsthand.
-You may even think that there’s no point to quitting smoking, because the damage has already been done.
+You may even think that there’s no point in quitting smoking because the damage has already been done.

 Repairing the Damage of Smoking

+If smoking and gum disease caused you to lose teeth, we can replace them with dental implants.
 Dental implants even give us the power to replace teeth lost due to smoking.
-You won’t have to live with gaps in your smile, and instead can have a complete and beautiful smile.
+You won’t have to live with gaps in your smile and instead can have a complete and beautiful smile.
+One reason we recommend dental implants over traditional dentures is that they replace the roots of your teeth which gives you more stability and helps retain bone.
+Dental implants are the closest thing to real teeth.

-But if you really want to undo the damage of smoking, you have to give up smoking or else your new attractive smile may be ruined.
+If you really want to undo the damage of smoking, you have to give up smoking, or else your new attractive smile may be ruined.
 Whitened teeth will stain quickly if you keep smoking.
 Even porcelain veneers, which are very resistant to staining, may be stained by cigarette smoke.

 Dental implants can also be damaged by smoking.
 Smoking impairs your body’s ability to heal around the implant, and the same gum disease that led to your lost tooth can also lead to the loss of your implant.

-If you want to learn more about fixing the damage has done to your smile, please call 845-627-7645 for an appointment with a Rockland County cosmetic dentist at B & D Dental Excellence.
+If you want to learn more about fixing the damage that smoking has done to your smile, please call (845) 627-7645 for an appointment with a Rockland County cosmetic dentist at B & D Dental Excellence.